asad/VirtualScreening/README.md

-# VirtualScreening
+# VirtualScreening: Enrichment assessment of virtual screening approaches
-Java code for 'enrichvs' package in R
+(Inspiration: This is Java code for 'enrichvs' package in R)

 Performs
 a) auc